Can I Get a Fixed Price Probate Fee?

 Firstly, let's look at completing the Probate process yourself.
 There is the obvious benefit of saving money on legal fees if you complete Probate without assistance, however this can often be the only benefit.
 The drawbacks of completing Probate without professional help are:

 It can take anywhere from 70 to 100 hours of detailed administrative work to complete Probate and administer the Estate.
 This is a significant amount of time, especially if you work full time and have a family.It can take up to a year or more to complete Probate – the commitment of a year of your life is a big investment of your time.You will usually have no legal help or assistance with any questions or queries that come up.You can be held legally responsible and financially liable for any mistakes or errors made.

 Probate can be a complex process and if you do find that you are unsure about how to proceed, perhaps the best course of action is to ask for expert legal help.

 Some law firms will offer a fixed fee service for Probate, but it is important to not only consider the fee you are paying, but also the service and benefits they are offering.

-Some of the benefits of using our Complete Probate Service is that we will base our fixed fee quotation not only on the value of the estate, but also on its complexity.
+One of the benefits of using our Probate Complete Service is that we will base our fixed fee quotation not only on the value of the Estate, but also on its complexity.
 In addition, we can arrange a loan to pay any Inheritance Tax (IHT) due* and arrange to pay a Co-op Funeralcare invoice.*